VolteraInc/styx/README.md

 - Fix to help prevent probe from pushing into calibration plate.

 Other
-- Added Alt+C as a shortcut for the gCode Console
+- Alt+C opens the gCode Console
-- Added release notes that pop up on startup.
+- Release notes display on startup the first time a new version is opened.
 - Increased default print speed by 66%
-- Changed default print settings, large pads and long traces should have better infill.
+- Changed default print settings to improve filling of large pads and wide traces.

 Bug Fixes
 - Fixed minor bug where the wrong pad was highlighted in large circuits during Locate Pads step.
-- Fixed authentication problem that occured when sending the support package for some users.
+- Fixed authentication problem that occurred when sending the support package for some users.
 - Fixed software crash that would occur when dragging around selection box in print & calibrate step

 #v0.5.0
 - Removed *.DRL extension as an option from hole file selection.
 Only *.TXT files are supported.
 - Reduced Z-Motor speed which fixed height variation issues in extended prints.
 - Minor bug fix when extracting serial port information.
 - Added ability to bake wet ink from the reflow procedure.
 - After a setting is changed, system will prevent a print until change has been applied.
 - System will prevent settings from being changed while a print is active.
 - Procedure Status and Print Status will be displayed to user when relevant.
 - Software will no longer connect to B1 printers (Incompatible anyway)

 Known Issues